bifurcation/tls-pake/draft-barnes-tls-pake.md

 Use of PAKE authenication is compatible with standard certificate-based authentication of both clients and servers.
-If a server includes n `pake` extension in its ServerHello, it may still send the Certificate and CertificateVerify messages, and/or send a CertificateRequest message to the client.
+If a server includes an `pake` extension in its ServerHello, it may still send the Certificate and CertificateVerify messages, and/or send a CertificateRequest message to the client.